-This Tokyo travel guide will help you decide where to stay in Tokyo broken down by neighborhood, what to see in Tokyo and how to make the most of your visit.
-Especially if you are visiting for the first time.
+This Tokyo travel guide will help you decide what to see in Tokyo, where to stay in Tokyo and how to make the most of your visit.

-With the help of Tobu Japan Trip, we found the right area to stay and had the chance to see sight we wouldn't have thought of visiting.
+With the help of Tobu Japan Trip, we found the right areas to stay in Tokyo and had the chance to see sights that we wouldn't have thought of visiting.

 Now it's time to share our top picks for things to do in Tokyo.

 A great way to get your bearings when visiting any city is to start with the hop on hop off tour bus Get Your Guide offers advance tickets online.

 1. Shibuya Crossing